-Tu-95 Bear Strategic Intercontinental Bomber, Russian Federation
+Tu-95 Bear Strategic Intercontinental Bomber, Russia

 The Tupolev Tu-95 has been built in many Tu-95 and Tu-142 variants, but was originally constructed as a strategic, intercontinental heavy-payload bomber aircraft.